The MakerBarn Rules and Policies

 - Minors under the age of 18 must have their liability form signed by a Parent or Legal Guardian.
-Parents must approve the use of each piece of equipment the minor is granted access to.

 The formal complaint process exists for members to request a discussion be held by the Executive Committee regarding specific actions of another member.
 Members are expected to discuss their complaints in a calm and polite manner.
 Mediation is available to resolve issues without the need of a formal complaint.